 Engage with Indigenous connections in the Strathcona County Art Collection and re-explore the virtual exhibit Walking Gently: Spirit Stories and the 13 Moons by Métis artists Leah Dorion and Gary Sutton, presented by Gallery@501.

-First Nation and Métis artists in the Strathcona County Art Collection
+First Nations and Métis artists in the Strathcona County Art Collection

 Credit: Eyes on the Prize, 2020, by William Frymire